Research and outcomes

 Increase in child's coping ability

-Under the direction of Dr. Natalie Hamrick, FPS conducted a five-year blind study on the impact of Respite on family health.
-(See below for family health pillars) This is the first community-based family respite program to report on efficacy in meeting objectives.
-The conclusions of this study are as follows:
+Under the direction of Dr. Natalie Hamrick, Research Psychologist, FPS conducted a five-year study on the impact of respite on family health (see below for FPS Family Health Pillars).
+This is the first community-based family respite program to report on efficacy in meeting objectives.
+Dr. Hamrick, et.al wrote a paper entitled “Real-world holistic care for adult cancer survivors and their families: improved family dynamics and positive outlook” which was recently published in the journal Academia Mental Health and Well-Being.
+You can read the paper in full on our website and the conclusions of this study are as follows:

 • Cancer survivors improved on spousal communication, family hardiness, joviality and coping efficacy.